Meghanrb/bioinformatics_class/masternotes.md

 # Detailed project workflow
-## This is where I will keep careful track of my project workflow.
-## This is using the markdown file
+## This is the flow of an NGS analysis.
+Actual code examples are in scripts folder.
 This is the flow of an NGS analysis:

 1. Get your FASTQC file from your sequencing analysis.
 FASTQC performs quality checks on data to detect any possible problems.